-Readers of this blog will know that I suffer from Tinnitus and I have written previously about the impact it can have on my life, as it does to a sometimes devastating degree for my fellow tinnitus sufferers
+Readers of this blog will know that I suffer from tinnitus and I have written previously about the impact it can have on my life, as it does to a sometimes devastating degree for my fellow tinnitus sufferers

-This week is Tinnitus Awareness Week (6-12th February ) and it’s a good time to remind ourselves of how great an effect the constant sounds in our ears can have on our mental health and our daily life in general.
+This week is Tinnitus Awareness Week and it’s a good time to remind ourselves of how great an effect the constant sounds in their ears can have on the mental health of tinnitus sufferers and their daily life in general.

 How innocuous that sounds, doesn’t it?

 Weirdly, tinnitus sufferers usually find that their sounds can be quite individual.
 Some hear whooshing or whistling, others hear kettles, crickets or even music.

 The perceived sounds can range from a low rumble to a high pitched squeal, from very quiet to loud volume levels.

 As you might imagine, many people living with the condition find that it impacts their lives to such an extent their mental health is affected, often finding it difficult to accept they will never hear silence again.